God’s Mercy on the Helpless and Broken

 When God withholds his mercy

 God is by nature merciful and he extends it abundantly, even when people don’t realize they need it.
 But God withholds his mercy when there is a lack of appreciation and love for him.

-Because the people of Nazareth knew Jesus when he was younger, they didn’t receive his ministry very well.
+The people of Nazareth knew Jesus when he was younger since he grew up there.
+Because they thought they knew him, they didn’t receive his ministry very well.
 As a result he didn’t do many miracles there.
 So he rebuked these people saying: